 Overall, RPM gives patients both comfort and confidence when they are offered personalized care with the use of virtual management health plans.
 Cost savings, patient satisfaction and peace of mind are just a few ways RPM programs are beneficial to patients both now and in the future.

-Explore HRS’ library of COVID-19 resources to learn how others are using remote patient monitoring and telehealth solutions to address hospital bed capacity challenges, deploy hospital-at-home strategies, improve access to care, and provide clinical guidance and support to patients at home.
+Explore HRS’ library of COVID-19 resources to learn how others are using remote patient monitoring and telehealth solutions to address hospital bed capacity challenges, deploy hospital-at-home strategies, improve access to healthcare, and provide clinical guidance and support to patients at home.